vlipco-archive/seaworthy/docker-images/hull/Readme.md

-Forego has been compiled from this one:
+..Forego has been compiled from this one:

 https://github.com/davidpelaez/forego